What course resources are available to SEAS faculty?

 Canvas

-Canvas enables you to post course materials online, collect assignments, etc. Canvas sites default to "unpublished" so please be sure to publish them from the upper right hand corner of your home page when they are ready.
+Canvas enables you to post course materials online, collect assignments, etc. Note that Canvas sites default to Unpublished.
+Be sure to publish them from the upper right hand corner of your home page when they are ready.
 We also strongly recommend that sensitive information is never provided on your Canvas site.
 For example, Answer Keys can be downloaded by students and shared with friends in subsequent semesters.

 For more info about Canvas and to request a site, visit: